Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Methods

-{\bf Limited-memory Sobol' indices (LMSIs)}: By integrating over $I_0^t$, equations \eqref{tvfosobol} and \eqref{tvtesobol} compute the parameter influence up to time $t$, which can be interpreted as an average across $I_0^t$.
-However, this method might miss the contribution of the parameters during fast, transient disturbances, especially for problems where an extended baseline is necessary to obtain steady-state conditions.
-To remedy this, we propose a new technique, {\em limited-memory} Sobol' indices, to analyze parameter influence as the QoI responds to transient disturbances in its steady-state behavior.
-To do so, we introduce a moving integration window $I_\Delta(t)$ of width $\Delta$.
-The shape of the window and magnitude of $\Delta$ is necessarily problem-dependent.
-By implementing this window, the integration interval $I_T$ necessarily decreases by $\Delta$; that is, the new integration interval is $I_{T - \Delta} = [\Delta, T]$.
-The main effect LMSI on $f$ by varying $\theta_i$ over the interval $I_\Delta(t)$ is given by
+{\bf Limited-memory Sobol' indices (LMSIs)}: By integrating over [0, t], GSIs compute the parameter influence up to time $t$, which can average the signal and miss parameter contributions during fast, transient disturbances.
+Hence, we propose a new technique, {\em limited-memory} Sobol' indices, to analyze parameter influence as the QoI responds to these disturbances.
+To do so, we introduce a moving integration window of width $\Delta$.
+Thus, we have the interval $[t - \Delta, t]$ for $t \in [\Delta, T]$.
+The window shape and magnitude of $\Delta$ is problem-dependent.
+For $t \in [\Delta, T]$, the main effect LMSI of $\theta_i$ is

-where $w(t)$ denotes the weights at each time point $t_j$ determined by the window of choice.
-Similarly, the total effect LMSI on $f$ by varying $\theta_i$ over the interval $I_\Delta(t)$ is given by
+where $w(t)$ is the weight determined by the window of choice.
+Figure \ref{windowfig} gives different options for $w(t)$, which are discussed in detail in Section \ref{Integrationwindow}.
+Similarly, the total effect LMSI is

-By integrating the variances within a moving window, we can capture the transient changes in parameter influence (as in the PTSIs) but avoid missing short-lived responses (as in the GSIs).

-There are many factors contributing to choosing the appropriate type, shape, and width of the window.
-In this study, we let the physiology guide window selection.
-Since both the blood pressure and the change in blood pressure affect the baroreflex modulation of heart rate, recent blood pressure and heart rate values contribute more to the current heart rate.
-Moreover, future time points have no bearing on the current heart rate.
-To accommodate these features, we used a Gaussian trailing window.
-Since the VM is typically 15 s in length, a window of about 15 s should suffice.
-We chose to use a trailing half-Gaussian integration window for $\Delta = 15$ s before time point $t_j$ to coincide with the typical length of the VM.
-Further discussion of the moving window can be found in Section \ref{Integrationwindow}.
+There are many factors in choosing the appropriate window type, shape, and width.
+We let the physiology guide our window selection.
+Since the blood pressure and the change in blood pressure affect the baroreflex modulation of heart rate, recent time points contribute to the current heart rate and future points do not.
+To accommodate these features, we chose to use a trailing half-Hanning integration window (Figure \ref{windowfig}b) for $\Delta = 15$ s to coincide with the typical length of the VM as

-\subsection{GSA Computation}
+\subsection{GSA computation}